EternityForest/KaithemAutomation/help.md

 you render() it, you pass a parameter htmlid.
 The render function returns a script that places an object into a global javascript variable of that name.
 You can use obj.set(x) to set the widget's value to x, and retrieve the widget's value with obj.value.

+\\
+You can also use obj.send(x), to ensure that all values and not just the latest are transmitted. obj.send is more like a message oriented pipe than a shared variable, although for simplicity set may be implemented similarly to send.

-You may use any value that can be represented as JSON.
+You may transmit any value that can be represented as JSON.

 If you would rather recieve a callback after every pollingcycle with the current value, just redefine the objects upd(val) method.